 For a product display that can be moved around a retail store, a product display on wheels might be the answer.

 POS display cabinets can be placed away from the wall so customers can view your products from all sides.

 Gondola End Displays

-As shoppers move between aisles, gondola end POS displays are an effective use of space to promote your brand and your products.
+As shoppers move between aisles, gondola end displays are an effective use of space to promote your brand and your products.